 The Victorian Eyecare Service (VES) is a statewide eyecare and visual aid service for people experiencing disadvantage or other barriers to accessing eyecare services.
 VES is available to Victorians who meet the eligibility criteria as outlined below.
 VES is administered by the Australian College of (ACO).
 The ACO coordinates delivery across a range of locations and in partnership with private practice optometrists in rural regions.

-Rural VES is provided by private practice optometrists and ophthalmologists.
+Regional and rural VES is provided by private practice optometrists and ophthalmologists.
 While VES is not available in all rural locations, all VES eligible Victorians can access metropolitan services provided by the ACO.

 VES includes such services as:

 - the Victorian Aboriginal Subsidised Spectacles Scheme

 - outreach to supported residential services, public sector residential aged care facilities, Aboriginal health services, older people public housing, homelessness services, youth justice services, disability services and community health centres that provide refugee and asylum seeker care.

 VES is available for the following residents of Victoria:

 - holder of a current health care card for at least six months

 - holders of a current pension concession card

 - children with Child Protection involvement for their care, such as Out of Home Care